 and the first meeting place was at the Bloomfield Terrace Apartments.
 These 25 women formed the bonds of friendship and sisterhood that characterize Delta Gammas everywhere.

-Our chapter continues to focus on our foundation, Service for Sight, hosting our 13th annual Low Country Boil this past October.
-In 2014-2015, Delta Iota was acknowledged for acquiring the most number of service hours out of all Delta Gamma chapters.
-Delta Iota has been awarded the Patricia Peterson Danielson Award for the past eight years in a row, in recognition of our overall achievement of excellence to the chapter and outstanding contributions to the fraternity.
+Our chapter continues to focus on our foundation, Service for Sight.
+This past fall we hosted our first ever Slices for Sight event.
+In 2018-2019, Delta Iota was acknowledged for acquiring the most number of service hours out of all Delta Gamma chapters.
+Delta Iota has been awarded the Patricia Peterson Danielson Award for the past twelve years in a row, in recognition of our overall achievement of excellence to the chapter and outstanding contributions to the fraternity.”